-Your app is said to be 100% safe if it doesn’t have any dependency on the third party.
+Your app is said to be 100% safe if it doesn't have any dependency on a third party.
 Relying on the other systems needs delegation of your app data which could one or the other way be the reason for the glitches in data security.

 Hosting your app on your own server or storing your data on your purchased cloud space is the easiest way to ensure safety as you are the only one authorized to access the data.